 To download the Official Glastonbury App powered by EE visit http://ee.co.uk/why-ee/tickets-events/glastonbury (note this is an old link and may not work for current events)

 If you are driving to Glastonbury for day one you will encounter delays.
 Last year some people were in the cars for up to 24 hours coming from London.
 Ensure you have enough petrol, water, snacks and patience when you are getting there.
 Don’t worry it will be worth it.
 Every year we go, we always stay at a nearby town called Nunney the night before, in a lovely pub/hotel called the George at Nunney, this is only 30 minutes from the Glastonbury Festival entrance.
 It’s a handy tip to get a bit closer to the event in advance.

 Also, don’t forget the extra security which will be in place this year as mentioned in point 1 above which might cause further delays!

 4) What to expect when you arrive at the Glastonbury Festival

 Once you park your car or disembark your bus you will need too queue for entry.
 There will be a long queue and last year it took us 45 minutes to get through around 11:20 am but it might be a bit longer this year.
+In fast during the 2019 heatwave I recall hearing stories of a 2 hour wait, so ensure you have shade and sun screen, even at 10am you could get burned on a hot day.
 Present your ticket and you will get an wristband which must remain untouched on your wrist for the duration.
 You will also get the Glastonbury magazine and a lanyard with information about the acts etc.

 Now if you are camping, quickly go find a good spot.